How to treat oily hair

 Consider changing your shampoo.

 Washing with the wrong products for your hair type can weigh the hair down at the roots and trick you into thinking your scalp is oily.
-If you’re finding that your hair feels greasy even after washing it, try something volumising, which should keep it light and bouncy
+If you’re finding that your hair feels greasy even after washing it, try something volumising, like Dove Daily Moisture Light Shampoo, which should keep it light and bouncy

 Don't avoid conditioner.

 Even if your scalp seems super oily, conditioner is still really important to keep your hair nourished.
-Just make sure you avoid ‘intensive’ ones – they might be great for dry hair, but a lightweight conditioner is a better choice for you – and stick to the lengths and ends when applying
+Just make sure you avoid ‘intensive’ ones – they might be great for dry hair, but a lightweight conditioner like our Daily Moisture Light Conditioner is a better choice for you – and stick to the lengths and ends when applying

 Try dry shampoo.

 If your hair tends to get greasy in the blink of an eye, dry shampoo is probably one of the most valuable products you can own.
 Sprayed in, it absorbs your hair’s excess oil and leaves it looking clean and voluminous.
-Try our Refresh+Care Dry Shampoo and you might find you can make that blow dry last a whole lot longer
+You might find you can make that blow dry last a whole lot longer

 Find a hair-washing routine to suit you.